diethardsteiner/diethardsteiner.github.io/_posts/2020-01-18-PDI-GitLab-Jenkins.md

 **Hitachi Vantara** is quite late in the game of providing a **Docker image**.
 Well, to be precise, they don't provide the Docker image, but instructions on how to build one yourself, but this is a big step forward into the right direction.
 Alexander Schurman - one of the most outstanding experts on everything Pentaho that I know - created the blueprint for these Docker instructions.
 I'll go for the simplest setup here to keep it brief:

-Let's create a folder where all the files that we want to load into the container are located, e.g.:
+Let's create a dedicated folder to store any files that we want to load into the container, e.g.:

 ```
-/Users/diethardsteiner/docker-storage/pdi_base
+/Users/diethardsteiner/docker-storage/pdi-base
 ```

 We define an variable called `DOCKER_PDI_BUILD_BASE` to hold this path:

 ```
-DOCKER_PDI_BUILD_BASE=/Users/diethardsteiner/docker-storage/pdi_base
+DOCKER_PDI_BUILD_BASE=/Users/diethardsteiner/docker-storage/pdi-base
 ```

 Download the open source/**CE** version of **PDI** or alternatively **Project Hop**: